Mrs Janet Canetty-Clarke

 Lecturer in Music

 JANET CANETTY-CLARKE was educated in Folkestone, Kent, and won a scholarship to study at the Royal Academy of Music, London, where she obtained her B.Mus. degree before she was twenty-one.
 Musical engagements in Surrey led to a happy marriage, with a son and daughter, and to a move to Sussex where she soon became involved in the musical life of South-East England.
-Appointed Conductor and Musical Director of the Ditching Choral Society (now called Sussex Chorus) for over thirty-seven years, together they performed most of the major performance of Benjamin Britten’s War Requiem with the Philharmonia Orchestra, Josephine Barstow soprano and Anthony Rolfe-Johnson tenor.
+Appointed Conductor and Musical Director of the Ditchling Choral Society (now called Sussex Chorus) for over thirty-seven years, together they performed most of the major choral works, with prestigious soloists and orchestras.
+A highlight was their performance of Benjamin Britten’s War Requiem with the Philharmonia Orchestra, Josephine Barstow soprano and Anthony Rolfe-Johnson tenor.

 Janet has been made Conductor Emeritus of the Choir, and joined them to celebrate their 90th season in July 2011 in the Dome, Brighton.

-Up to the unexpected closure of Sussex University’s Centre for Community Engagement in 2012, Janet has tutored 20-week courses and Day Schools for over 30 years, together with popular classes for the WEA, U3A and individual lectures for London University (Birkbeck College) and for Aspire (Sussex) Ltd Today.
-In 1984 she was appointed as a lecturer for the National Association of Decorative and Fine Arts Societies which she continues to enjoy today, visiting centres at home and abroad and touring Australia in 1194 and 2001, and South Africa in 1997.
+Up to the unexpected closure of Sussex University’s Centre for Community Engagement in 2012, Janet has tutored 20-week courses and Day Schools for over 30 years, together with popular classes for the WEA, U3A and individual lectures for London University (Birkbeck College), study weekends for Cambridge University held at Madingley Hall, and classes for Aspire (Sussex) Ltd today.
+In 1984 she was appointed as a lecturer for the National Association of Decorative and Fine Arts Societies which she continues to enjoy today, visiting centres at home and abroad and touring Australia in 1994 and 2001, and South Africa in 1997.
 In 1984 Janet was appointed Guest Conductor of the First All-Women Chamber Orchestra of Austria, and gave concerts in Vienna and Sussex for over fifteen years.
-She maintains links with the Orchestra today, especially through her role as deputy Secretary General of “Femmes Maestros”, an organisation to support women conductors, based in Brussels.
+She maintains links with the Orchestra today, especially through her role as Deputy Secretary General of “Femmes Maestros”, an organisation to support women conductors, based in Brussels.

 - ARAM, Royal Academy of Music